-- Select a point on the page where the new parts list is to be inserted.
-That opens a selection dialogue that you can use to select a report that is to be inserted on the current page. - → You can find the single position parts list on the left side of the tree structure under Standard reports ⇒ Parts lists ⇒ Single Position Parts List.
+- --> In the Insert menu select Report under List. - Select a point on the page where the new parts list is to be inserted.
+That opens a selection dialog that you can use to select a report that is to be inserted on the current page.

+- → You can find the single position parts list on the left side of the tree structure under Standard reports => Parts lists => Single Position Parts List.
 Select Single Position Parts List.
-As soon as you select the entry, a preview of the report is displayed on the right side for the currently open project.

-Confirm the selection the parts list by exiting the selection dialogue using the OK button.
+As soon as you select the entry, a preview of the report is displayed on the right side for the currently open project. - Confirm the selection the parts list by exiting the selection dialog using the OK button.

-Before the report is inserted at the desired point on the page, a properties dialogue appears with the settings of the selected report.
+Before the report is inserted at the desired point on the page, a properties dialog appears with the settings of the selected report.
 You have the option of defining specific settings here directly before the report is inserted in the circuit diagram.

-Confirm the properties dialogue and the parts list is inserted in the circuit diagram at the point you selected.
+Confirm the properties dialog and the parts list is inserted in the circuit diagram at the point you selected.

-16.2.2 Adapting a parts list
+17.2.2 Adapting a parts list

-You can use the properties dialogue of the parts list to define important settings and adapt the parts list to a certain extent.
+You can use the properties dialog of the parts list to define important settings and adapt the parts list to a certain extent.